olii-dev/clash-comparison/README.md

 - Opponent deck synergy
 - Trophy range and meta shifts

-## 📝 License
+## � License

-Created with GitHub Copilot AI | Data compiled from community sources | October 2025
+Created for Clash Royale players.
+Clash Royale is a trademark of Supercell.
+October 2025

 ---

-**Questions or Suggestions?** This tool is powered by AI-driven analysis of authoritative Clash Royale sources.
-For the most current card balance updates, check the official Clash Royale patch notes.
+**Enjoy the Counter Lookup Tool! 🎮⚔️**

+For more information about training data and counter methodology, visit the "Training Data & Sources" page within the application.